telerik/winforms-docs/editors/textboxcontrol/caret-positioning-and-selection.md

 slug: winforms/editors/textboxcontrol/caret-positioning-and-selection
 tags: caret,positioning,and,selection
 published: True
-position: 3
+position: 4
 ---

 # Caret positioning and selection

 ##

-The positioning and selection in RadTextBoxControl can be performed programmatically
-        	as well as using keyboard and mouse input.
+The positioning and selection in RadTextBoxControl can be performed programmatically as well as using keyboard and mouse input.

-To select text you can press the shift key followed by left mouse button or one of the navigation keys of
-			the keyboard (up, down, left, right buttons).
+To select text you can press the shift key followed by left mouse button or one of the navigation keys of the keyboard (up, down, left, right buttons).

-Programmatically selection can be performed by using the
-        	__SelectionStart__ and __SelectionLength__ properties of RadTextBoxControl.
+Programmatically selection can be performed by using the __SelectionStart__ and __SelectionLength__ properties of RadTextBoxControl.

-The __SelectionStart__ property is a number that indicates the
-        	insertion point within the string of text, with 0 being the left-most position.
+The __SelectionStart__ property is a number that indicates the insertion point within the string of text, with 0 being the left-most position.
 If the __SelectionStart__ property is set to a value equal to or greater than the number of characters in the text box, the insertion point is placed after the last character.

-The __SelectionLength__ property is a numeric value that sets the
-        	width of the insertion point.
+The __SelectionLength__ property is a numeric value that sets the width of the insertion point.
 Setting the __SelectionLength__ to a number greater than 0 causes that number of characters to be selected, starting from the current insertion point.
-        #_[C#]_

 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=SetSelection}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=SetSelection}}